 Signs of VOCs in well water

 VOCs dissolve in water and oftentimes do not alter its color, smell, or taste.
 As a result, the only way to discover the presence of VOCs is to have your well tested.
-A well should be tested for VOCs once every three to five years, but consider testing more often if you live near a landfill.
+A well should be tested for VOCs once every three to five years, but you should consider testing more often if you live near a landfill.
 Landfills contain products with VOCs that can leak these chemicals into groundwater in high concentrations.
-If your well water is contaminated with VOCs, do not cook or drink with the water until the VOCs are treated.
+If your well water is contaminated with VOCs, do not cook or drink with the water until the VOCs have been treated.
 Because they vaporize in the air, VOCs are particularly harmful when water is boiled and the chemicals are inhaled.

 Symptoms of VOC consumption